Paradoxis/StegCracker/README.md

 ```

 ## Requirements
-The program requires at least Python 3.6 or higher, and the steghide binary to be installed.
+The program requires the steghide binary, and Python 3.6 or higher to be installed.
 If
 python 3.6 is not installed, check out [this](https://unix.stackexchange.com/questions/332641/how-to-install-python-3-6)
-guide on how to do so, and steghide can be installed by using the following command:
+guide on how to do so.
+Steghide can be installed by using the following command (Kali Linux):

 ```
 $ sudo apt-get install steghide -y
 ```

 ## Installation
-To install the program, run the following command:
+To install StegCracker, run the following command:

 ```
 $ pip3 install stegcracker
 ```

 ## Updating
-To update the program, simply pass `-U` to the installation command:
+To update StegCracker, simply pass `-U` to the installation command:

 ```
 $ pip3 install stegcracker -U --force-reinstall